fluencelabs/tendermint-demo/tmdemoapp/docs/README.md

 ## Incorrect behavior of the cluster nodes
 As any viable distributed system, this Application is designed to handle incorrect or even malicious behavior of the cluster nodes.
 To avoid the over-complication the following statements considered:
-* The client-side Proxy is correct.
+* The Client is correct.
 * The Judge is correct.
 This might look as a serious limitation *but using some highly trusted source like Ethereum smart contract as the Judge in the production scenario might be a valid solution.* This App implements the Judge as a very simple program just for demo purposes.
 * The nodes' public keys are known to all cluster participants.
 * The set of nodes in the cluster is immutable.
 A mutable node set might be handled too, but this is out of the scope of this demo Application.